1:1 Mentorship + Placement Support

 Hiring manager round

-Role-fit + decision-making questions — how you explain ownership, impact, and thinking.
+Role-fit and decision-making questions — how you explain ownership, impact, prioritization, and thinking.

 30–45 min